Registry¶

 Nothing like a good example to simplify those possible confusing thoughts.

-Let us assume we want to bulk_create
+Let us assume we want to bulk_create some users in the

-database instead of the default
+alternative database instead of the default.

 import saffier